by Steve Horn

 After Jennifer Gauter and Phillip Douglass were accused of burglarizing a home, the Kansas City police applied for a search warrant to search their residence to check for the stolen items.
 The search warrant prepared by a detective had checkboxes that generally described the items to be seized and the reason for the warrant, including a checkbox authorizing officers to seize a “deceased human fetus or corpse, or part thereof.”
 The warrant also listed in detail some of the items that were allegedly stolen from the home.
 All of the boxes were checked, including the corpse box, and the judge approved the warrant.

 Gauter and Douglass were charged with burglary in the second degree and felony stealing, after police recovered several of the items listed in the warrant, but not the corpse.
-The pair filed pretrial motions to suppress the evidence, arguing that the warrant was invalid because ...
+The pair filed pretrial motions to suppress the evidence, arguing that the warrant was invalid because the police ...

 by Dale Chappell